annagm25/ClinTox/README.md

 ## 📌 Project Overview

-[cite_start]Drug discovery is plagued by high attrition rates, often due to unforeseen toxicity in late-stage clinical trials[cite: 372].
+Drug discovery is plagued by high attrition rates, often due to unforeseen toxicity in late-stage clinical trials.
 This project rigorously benchmarks two competing approaches for **in silico toxicity prediction** using the highly imbalanced **ClinTox** dataset ($N=1477$):

 1.  **XGBoost (Gradient Boosting):** Utilizing engineered molecular descriptors (ECFP4 fingerprints, physicochemical properties).
 2.  **GIN (Graph Isomorphism Network):** An end-to-end geometric deep learning architecture.

-[cite_start]Contrary to the "Deep Learning superiority" assumption, our findings demonstrate that **XGBoost is the more robust and deployment-ready solution** for this specific data-scarce environment, acting as a "Sniper" (high precision) compared to GIN's "Shotgun" (high recall, low precision) approach [cite: 689-691].
+Contrary to the "Deep Learning superiority" assumption, our findings demonstrate that **XGBoost is the more robust and deployment-ready solution** for this specific data-scarce environment, acting as a "Sniper" (high precision) compared to GIN's "Shotgun" (high recall, low precision) approach.

 ## 📊 Key Results